-This Draft Interconnection Facilities Study Report summarizes the analysis performed by Public Service Company of Colorado (PSCo) to specify and estimate the cost of the siting, engineering, equipment procurement and construction needed to interconnect a 30 x 1 MW Solar PV generation facility in Alamosa County, Colorado.
+This Final Interconnection Facilities Study Report summarizes the analysis performed by Public Service Company of Colorado (PSCo) to specify and estimate the cost of the siting, engineering, equipment procurement and construction needed to interconnect a 30 x 1 MW Solar PV generation facility in Alamosa County, Colorado.

 The new Solar PV generation is proposed to interconnect to the Alamosa Terminal 69 kV substation (see Figure 1).
 The Solar PV generating facilities are located approximately 1 mile southwest of Alamosa, Colorado and would be connected via a customer owned radial 69 kV line.
 The requested commercial in-service date was March 31, 2013.
 This date is already past and cannot be met.
+The in-service date of the interconnection facilities will be 12 months after receiving authorization to proceed.

-The total estimated cost for the facilities required for interconnection is \$1.732 million1 and includes one (1) 69 kV circuit breaker, three (3) 1200 A switches and bus work, metering, communications and transmission line bus tie connection.
+The total estimated cost for the facilities required for interconnection is \$1.734 million and includes one (1) 69 kV circuit breaker, three (3) 1200 A switches and bus work, metering, communications and transmission line bus tie connection.

-- \$1.271 million for PSCo-Owned, Customer-Funded Interconnection Facilities - \$0.461 million for PSCo-Owned, PSCo-Funded Network Upgrades for Interconnection
+• \$1.273 million for PSCo-Owned, Customer-Funded Interconnection Facilities

+\$0.461 million for PSCo-Owned, PSCo-Funded Network Upgrades for Interconnection